Scopes Trial Centennial Celebration

-The Scopes Trial Centennial at the University of Tennessee, Knoxville, is a year-long program that marks the 100th anniversary of the July 1925 trial of John Thomas Scopes.
+The Scopes Trial Centennial at the University of Tennessee, Knoxville, was a year-long program marking the 100th anniversary of the July 1925 trial of John Thomas Scopes.
 As a high-school teacher in Dayton, Tennessee, Scopes was accused of violating the state’s Butler Act, which made it illegal to teach human evolution in any public school or university.

-The Scopes Trial Centennial program will include Clarence Brown Theatre’s production of Inherit the Wind (February 14–March 2, 2025), which portrays a fictionalized version of the trial.
+Scopes Trial Centennial events included Clarence Brown Theatre’s production of Inherit the Wind (February 14–March 2, 2025), the 1955 play that portrays a fictionalized version of the trial.

-The program will also showcase the university’s annual Darwin Day, hosted by the McClung Museum on a Sunday afternoon the week of Darwin’s birthday in early February.
+The program also showcased the university’s annual Darwin Day, hosted by the McClung Museum on a Sunday afternoon the week of Darwin’s birthday in early February.

-Throughout the year, a rich variety of speakers and exhibitions are being planned to address issues related to religion and science, American history, evolution, eugenics, journalism, law, and related topics.
-Additional programming is being developed that will be included as it is finalized.
+Throughout the year, a rich variety of speakers and exhibitions addressed issues of religion and science, American history, evolution, eugenics, journalism, and related topics.

-The Scopes Trial Centennial is organized by the UT College of Arts and Sciences (involving all three divisions) in collaboration with the College of Law, UT Libraries, the Institute for American Civics, Phi Beta Kappa Epsilon of Tennessee, and the Knoxville History Project.
+The Scopes Trial Centennial was organized by the UT College of Arts and Sciences in collaboration with the College of Communication and Information, the College of Music, the College of Law, UT Libraries, the Institute for American Civics, and the Knoxville History Project.

 Historical images are from the public domain, originally taken by the Associated Press in 1925.